-In 2012, approximately 55.9% of our net revenues were generated from customers outside of the PRC and Hong Kong.
+In 2014, approximately 82.6% of our net revenues were generated from customers outside of China, Taiwan and Hong Kong.
 We expanded our international sales efforts in the last several years by focusing on sales to international solar companies with global distribution capabilities.
-As we continue to expand our module business, we plan to increase sales of our modules internationally.
-The marketing, distribution and sales of our solar power products in international markets expose us to a number of risks, including:
+As we continue to expand our business internationally, we plan to increase sales of our solar-related and other energy efficient products.
+The marketing, distribution and sales of our solar power and energy efficient products in international markets expose us to a number of risks, including:

-- · fluctuations in currency exchange rates, such as exchange rate volatility between the Euro and the U.S. dollar and the continuing trend of appreciation of the Renminbi against the U.S. dollar; - · increased costs associated with maintaining marketing efforts in various countries; - difficulty and costs relating to compliance with the different commercial, environmental and legal requirements of the overseas markets in which we offer our products; - difficulty in engaging and retaining sales personnel who are knowledgeable about, and can function effectively in, overseas markets; - trade actions initiated in the United States or other jurisdictions, including the European Union and India, and the resulting anti-dumping and countervailing duties imposed on solar imports in those jurisdictions.
-For example, in 2011, trade actions were initiated by solar companies in the United States against imports of Chinese solar panels.
-In November 2012, the U.S. International Trade Commission upheld higher tariffs that had been imposed in October 2012 by the U.S. Department of Commerce.
-As a result of our diversified supply chain and because we sourced our cells from countries other than China, our solar PV modules sold in the United States are not subject to anti-dumping and countervailing duties imposed by the U.S. Department of Commerce on a range of solar imports in the United States originating in China.
-However, there is no assurance that we will not be subject to anti-dumping and countervailing duties in the future; - import restrictive proceedings initiated in China and any anti-dumping or countervailing duties imposed by Chinese authorities on silicon imports, which could increase the costs of polysilicon and hence our cost of production.
-In 2012, some solar power products producers in China filed antidumping and countervailing actions with the Ministry of Commerce of the PRC.
-In July and November 2012, the Ministry of Commerce of the PRC initiated an investigation on the import of polycrystalline silicon from the United States, the European Union and Korea.
-As of the date of this annual report, the Ministry of Commerce has not made its final decision.
-Even though we are currently not aware of any anti-dumping or countervailing duties or import restrictions imposed by the Chinese authorities, we cannot assure you that none will be imposed in the future; - trade barriers such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of our products and make us less competitive in some countries; and - failure to control the increase of our operating expenses without a commensurate increase in our revenues as we hire additional sales and marketing personnel in connection with the expansion of our module sales business.
+- fluctuations in currency exchange rates, such as exchange rate volatility between the Euro and the U.S. dollar and the continuing trend of appreciation of the Renminbi against the U.S. dollar; - · increased costs associated with maintaining marketing efforts in various countries; - difficulty and costs relating to compliance with the different commercial, environmental and legal requirements of the overseas markets in which we offer our products; - · difficulty in engaging and retaining sales personnel who are knowledgeable about, and can function effectively in, overseas markets; - trade actions initiated in the United States or other jurisdictions, including the European Union and India, and the resulting anti-dumping and countervailing duties imposed on solar imports in those jurisdictions.
+See also "-Imposition of anti-dumping and countervailing orders in one or more markets may result in additional costs to our customers and disruptions in such markets and could materially and adversely affect our business, results of operations, financial conditions and prospectus";

+- import restrictive proceedings initiated in China and any anti-dumping or countervailing duties imposed by Chinese authorities on silicon imports, which could increase the costs of polysilicon and hence our cost of production.
+See also "-Imposition of anti-dumping and countervailing orders in one or more markets may result in additional costs to our customers and disruptions in such markets and could materially and adversely affect our business, results of operations, financial conditions and prospectus"; - trade barriers such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of our products and make us less competitive in some countries; - failure to comply with international sanction laws, including the rules and regulations promulgated by the office of Foreign Assets Control of the U.S. Department of the Treasury; and - failure to control the increase of our operating expenses without a commensurate increase in our revenues as we hire additional sales and marketing personnel in connection with the expansion of our module sales business.